In the past, the Western blot test was used to confirm the results of an ELISA test.

 - remove the needle and apply a little pressure and a bandage to the puncture site

 After the test, there is no need to rest.
-The patient can drive home and go about their day as normal.
+The person can drive home and go about their day as normal.

 A negative HIV result from a Western blot test may not guarantee that a person does not have HIV.

-However, if both the ELISA test and the Western blot test show HIV, an HIV infection is present.
+However, if both the ELISA test and another test both detect the virus, it is likely to be present.

 What happens next depends on the results of the tests.